 The Issuer is a public limited company, registered at the Companies Registration Office in Ireland under part 17 of the Companies Act 2014 under company number 396330.
 The liability of the members of the Issuer is limited.
 Clause 3 of the Issuer's Memorandum of Association sets out the objects for which the Issuer is established, including to carry on the business of banking and to provide and undertake all manner of financial services.
-The Issuer was incorporated in Ireland on 12 January 2005 and it has its registered head office at One Molesworth Street, Dublin 2, D02 RF29, Ireland.
+The Issuer was incorporated in Ireland on 12 January 2005 and it has its registered head office at One Molesworth Street, Dublin 2, D02 RF29, Ireland (telephone number +353 1618 2600).
 The whole of the issued ordinary share capital of the Issuer is owned by Barclays Bank PLC ("BBPLC").
 The whole of the issued ordinary share capital of BBPLC is beneficially owned by Barclays PLC, which is the ultimate holding company of the Group.

 The Issuer received its original banking licence on 7 March 2005.
-The Issuer's activities and business have expanded over the last two years as part of the Group's preparations for the impact of the UK's exit from the EU.
+The Issuer's activities and business have expanded as a result of the impact of the UK's exit from the EU.
 The Issuer is the primary legal entity within the Group serving its EU clients.
 For further information in respect of the expansion of the Issuer's activities and business see the section entitled "Expansion of the Issuer's business and activities due to the UK's departure from the EU" below.